 1. “If you don’t smoke, you won’t get lung cancer.”

-20% of people (one out of five) with lung cancer do not smoke or have never smoked.
+Twenty percent of people (one out of five) with lung cancer do not smoke or have never smoked.
 And because many factors can contribute to lung cancer in a person, particularly toxins in the environment and genetic or inherited predisposition to the disease, you can still get lung cancer if you are a non-smoker.
 So taking care of your lungs and being aware of the quality of the air you and your loved ones breathe is essential.
 Learn more in our blog about lung cancer in non-smokers.

 2. “Why bother to stop smoking since it won’t reduce my risk of lung cancer?”